kasoir/mt-urbac/README.md

 npm start
 ```
 The Angular UI is now running at http://localhost:4200.

+The default admin route will be at http://localhost:4200/admin/...
+for any new tenant it will replace "admin" i.e. http://localhost:4200/tenant-a/login

 ### 🔑 Default Credentials
 The npm run seed command provisions a Super Admin account out of the box so you can immediately test the dashboard and role-management features.